The Welsh Terrier is an easily recognized breed, sporting all the traits you’d associate with the spunky terrier family.

 Welsh Terriers are wonderful companions known for their affectionate and playful nature.

-Being a generally healthy breed, regular vet check-ups and attention to any specific health concerns, such as allergies and eye issues, can contribute to a long and happy life for your Welsh Terrier.
+Being a generally healthy breed, regular vet check-ups and attention to specific health concerns, such as allergies and eye issues, can contribute to a long and happy life for your Welsh Terrier.